akitogo/cbYubikey/README.md

 ### ColdBox Module
-To do a quick test call from you browser: http://yourServer/cbYubikey
+To do a quick test call from your browser: http://yourServer/cbYubikey

 ```js
 /**